galeraga/3D-semantic-parsing/README.md

 - When very few points are used it's not convenient to use RGB data (revision)

 ## How to run the code
+### Download the S3DIS dataset

+1.- Fork this repo.
+2.- Go to the  http://buildingparser.stanford.edu/dataset.html and download the aligned version of the S3DIS dataset.
+3.- Once downloaded, edit your forked *settings.py* file and set the 'pc_data_path' key of the *eparams* dict to the folder you downloaded tha dataset (e.g, /datasets/S3DIS/aligned)

 ### Create a conda virtual environment

 Install conda (or miniconda) and follow the usual directions to create and switch to a new conda virtual environment (replace *project_name* with the name you want to give to your virtual env):

 ```